espocrm/documentation/docs/development/hooks.md

 - clear Cache in Administration.

 ## Hook order

-If you have several hooks, related to one Entity Type and with the same hook type, and running order is important, you can set a `public static $order` property in an integer value.
+If you have several hooks, related to one Entity Type and with the same hook type, and running order is important, you can set a `public static $order` property with an integer value.

-Ascending order - the hook with the smallest order number runs first.
+Ascending order is applied – a hook with the smallest order number runs first.

 ## Example

-This example sets Account Name for new Leads, if it is not set.
+This example sets an Account Name for new Leads, if it's not set.

 `custom/Espo/Custom/Hooks/Lead/MyHook.php`